 In 1169 AD, Norman invaders arrived in County Wexford, Ireland.
-Now, a rare and complete, 800-year-old Norman “hauberk” (chainmail vest) has been discovered in County Longford.
+Eight centuries later, a complete, “hauberk” (chainmail vest) was discovered in County Longford.
 Due to the history of the area, it was thought it could date to when the Normans arrived there in 1172.
 This hope has now been proven wrong.

 The chainmail vest or hauberk at the Granard Knights & Conquests Heritage Center, Longford. ( Longford Leader )

 From the off there were certain doubts about the armor.
 Surely such a rare find was unlikely, but fluke finds do happen all the time.

 Ancient Origins reader, Alastair, soon pointed out some interesting observations in the comments of the article when the find was first made.
 Alastair noted that Normans actually wore long sleeved and knee length Bynies or Hauberks.
 Which as you can see contrasts with the item found at Longford.
 He also notes that during the 1th century, links used in making armor were usually square or rectangular, not round and made from drawing wire.
 Through his observations and knowledge, he concluded that the style of this vest was far more likely to originate from the 14th century or later.
 This conclusion has now been validated by the National Museum of Ireland’s investigation.

 - The Dramatic History of the Normans: A Tale of Medieval Conquest

 - The Norman Invasion: An Epic 11th Century Battle for the English Throne

 Sad Truth Revealed By the National Museum Investigation

 The Museum team of experts has conducted a thorough examination or the object over the last six months.
 X-ray fluorescent scans were performed on the armor, and comparisons were made with items in the Museums own collection plus through consultations with the Royal Armouries in the UK and an Irish armor and weapons expert.
 According to Shannonside website , these examinations led the team to the following findings: